 Dartmouth has taken a stand and is leading national sexual violence prevention efforts by building a comprehensive and mandatory four-year prevention and education experience for all undergraduate students.
 This initiative, known as the Sexual Violence Prevention Project (SVPP), is designed to challenge the culture that perpetuates harm by helping students cultivate and strengthen positive behaviors and develop the skills to:

 - Support those who have experienced harm (i.e. sexual assault, stalking, sexual harassment, and dating violence),

 - Develop positive relationships and sexual behaviors,

-- Engage respectfully across difference, and
+- Understand power, privilege, and identity to engage respectfully across difference, and

 - Intervene to prevent harm.